UMP 75x25 [M10x3] GW F200 GOLD Lina / N42 - search holder

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.
+- Wide application in the industry of new technologies – are utilized in hard drives, electric motors, medical devices and very advanced devices.

 Disadvantages of neodymium magnets: